Hector-Ariceaga/evassist/README.md

 ## Usage

 Start by registering an account so you can log in and save your events and tasks.
-By having an account you can also edit and delete your own events and tasks.
+By having an account you can also create, edit and delete your own events and tasks.

 ## Contributing